MyEasyFarm/vite-plugin-icons-spritesheet/README.md

 ### Key Changes from Original

 - **ESM-only**: This package is published as ESM-only (no CommonJS support).
 Make sure your project supports ES modules.
 If you need CommonJS support, please use the original package.
+- **SVG formatting**: We don't attempt to format the output SVG file with Biome or Prettier, as neither tool supports SVG input.
+Applying HTML formatting to SVG files would be misusing these formatters, as they are not designed for this file type.

 ## Installation
 ```bash